 Practicum experiences take place in the student's home community and are chosen to prepare the student for future professional work or provide new tools for current professional work in their area of Concentration.
-Students in the Transformative Life Coaching Concentration will focus on core coaching skills.

 Faculty serve as academic advisors who guide students through their educational journey, helping them select courses that attain their academic and professional goals, and complete the program in a timely manner.
 Academic advisors are an essential part of students' experience and play a central role in assisting them in finding meaning and relevance in their transpersonal education.